bcace/ochre/README.md

 2. All agent variables are declared as *front* or *back* variables, and each phase has its own set of rules how these variables can be used: if they can be read, written to or only accumulated.

-3. Each operator or function argument and result is annotated with information on how it's used: whether it's read, written to or accumulated.
+3. Each operator and function is annotated with information on how it uses its arguments and how its result can be used: read, write or accumulate.

 #### Anatomy of an Ochre agent type

-Each agent type is defined in its own file, and the file is divided into sections where each section contains code for a specific simulation step phase.
+{{{ a description of what this language actually looks like, very simplified, lots of stuff missing for simplicity }}}

-Agent variable is a *back* variable if the first character is lowercase, *front* variable if uppercase.
+Each agent type is defined in its own file, and the file is divided into sections.
+First section contains the Type name and declaration of agent and type variables.
+Agent variable is a *back* variable if the first character is lowercase, and a *front* variable if uppercase.

 ```
 TypeA # first non-comment line is the type name